MaxHalford/halfgone/README.md

 # halfgone

+This repository contains implementations of *digital halftoning* - also called *dithering* -  algorithms written in Go.
+The implementations are restricted to black and white rendering and are based on the `image` library from Go's standard library.

-A collection of halftoning algorithms written in Go.
-These are not optimized for production where you would typically want to use bit shifting.
+The implementations are quite fast but are not optimized for production where one would typically want to use bit shifting when possible.

+If you are interested in digital halftoning, [this web page](http://www.efg2.com/Lab/Library/ImageProcessing/DHALF.TXT) is, in my opinion, a fantastic introduction.

 ## Original image